Shockp/personal-blog/content/posts/methods-for-training-ai-models.md

 ---
 title: "Methods for Training AI Models: A Comprehensive Overview"
-date: "2025-01-16"
+date: "2025-08-26"
 author: "AFB"
-description: "An in-depth look at the various approaches and techniques used to train artificial intelligence models effectively."
+description: "Discover the various techniques and methodologies used to train artificial intelligence models, from supervised learning to advanced neural networks."
-tags: ["artificial intelligence", "machine learning", "AI training"]
+tags: ["artificial intelligence", "machine learning", "neural networks", "data science"]
 ---

 # Methods for Training AI Models: A Comprehensive Overview